exasol/bucketfs-client/doc/user_guide/user_guide.md

 So for all writing operations on a bucket, the `--password` switch is mandatory.

 When you provide the `--password` switch, BFSC will bring up an interactive password prompt with hidden entry after you submitted the command.
-The reason the password is not specified in on the command line is that this would be a security issue, since the password would then show up in the command history.
+The reason the password is not specified on the command line is that this would be a security issue, since the password would then show up in the command history.

 As a general rule you should never put any credentials directly in to a command line.

 ### Copying Files

-In the majority of all cases you will copy file _to_ a bucket.
+In the majority of all cases you will copy files _to_ a bucket.
 For example if you want to install a library that you plan to use in a Python or Java UDF.

 ```bash
 bfsc cp [--password] <from> <to>